CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"No one can live happily who has regard for himself alone and transforms everything into a question of his own utility." - Seneca</p>
+<p>"Look to nothing, not even for a moment except to reason." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->